Infidelity is a traumatic event, but if you are searching for information on forgiving a cheater, you have already taken a few steps forwards.

-This guide leverages researches and literature on infidelity to give you a neat guide on how to forgive an move on.
+This guide has combed through much literature on infidelity to give you a neat guide on how to forgive and move on.

 - Should You Forgive a Cheater?